-Some delegations for licensing and registrations are made directly by the Minister to some NIRC staff, which presents a difficult management role for the Manager Customer Care who consequently has no direct formal authority over those staff in carrying out the relevant duties.
+Some delegations for licensing and registrations are made directly by the Minister to some NIRC staff, which presents a difficult situation for NIRC Managers who consequently have no direct formal authority over those staff in carrying out the relevant duties.
 This not only creates lack of clarity in lines of authority but also reduces the capacity of the organisation to respond in managing change with flexibility.
 Improvements to processes and performance are not easily negotiated under such arrangements.
 Reviewing the manner of appointment of Statutory Officers and the delegation of local managerial authority to direct operational aspects of their work would seem to be appropriate to achieving a more effective delivery framework for the extensive range of services required under the SDA.